NoahLobbe/AutoCollager/README.md

 Some debugging on Mac

 ### Release v3.2
+#### To Do list
+- [x] User can now add files one by one.
+Just had to append new files to current file list, not overwrite! :D
 - [x] Change filename list to a single Text widget with scroll bar so that the App window doesn't get super long
   - Used Tkinter Listbox and scrollbars (SO COOL!)
 - [x] Add Button to clear selected files

 ### Current Development
+#### To Do list (Updater)
+- [ ] Cleanup code
+- [ ] Have a simple GUI so that user can see what is going on and knows when it is finished

+#### To Do list (Main program)
+- [ ] Add proper logging so that i just read text files instead of having to open everything in debug mode
+- [ ] background colors of buttons doesn't show up on Mac
+- [ ] Icon for windows
+- [ ] in file list, just show file names, not whole path as it is harder to read.
+- [ ] Add button to get remove currently selected file
+- [ ] maybe add a widget that subtley (NO POPUPS!) that there is an updater available.
+Maybe upper right corner???
+- [ ] Some sort of preview of placement?
+Maybe just a grid with filenames instead of actual images.
+To get preview maybe make a Toplevel window?